-- o Timeliness: Will the modality allow for a timely response to the humanitarian needs? - o Delivery mechanism: What are the available financial service providers (FSPs), including mobile money providers?
+- o Timeliness: Will the modality allow for a timely response to the humanitarian needs? - O Delivery mechanism: What are the available financial service providers (FSPs), including mobile money providers?
 What are their capacities, coverage, reliability, and ability to meet program needs?
 Is the target population able to meet any applicable 'Know Your Customer' (KYC) requirements (i.e., identity verification requirements imposed by the service provider or national law)?
 How do participants prefer to receive money?
 Please address separately how men and women, young and old access and benefit from digital cash and mobile money services?
 What delivery options are safest, most convenient, and most accountable, including data protection concerns? - o Market accessibility: Do target populations have regular and safe access to markets?
 Are they within a reasonable distance?
-Please answer these questions separately for women and men, young and old. - o Security: Given security risks and humanitarian access, is the proposed modality feasible? - o Market infrastructure: What is the state of the transportation and storage infrastructure? - o Risk mitigation: Are there adequate risk mitigation measures in place (risk mitigation plan, accountability mechanisms)? - o Operational Capacity: Is there adequate operational support and staff to effectively utilize the chosen modality?
-Is there adequate technical expertise and capacity to successfully deploy the selected modality? - o Political environment: Is the modality permitted and/or acceptable to relevant authorities? - Activity Objectives - o Strategic Approach: Are there specific dimensions of food or nutrition security for the affected population that the activity is trying to address and can be met more effectively by some modalities than others?
-In what way has the activity been intentionally designed to include population groups particularly vulnerable to food insecurity? - o Strategic Approach: Is the proposed activity part of a broader response package or multi-agency strategy? - o Preference: Has the modality considered participant preferences?
-Were the preferences of different groups within the population considered?
+Please answer these questions separately for women and men, young and old. - o Security: Given security risks and humanitarian access, is the proposed modality feasible? - o Market infrastructure: What is the state of the transportation and storage infrastructure? - o Risk mitigation: Are there adequate risk mitigation measures in place (risk mitigation plan, accountability mechanisms)? - Operational Capacity: Is there adequate operational support and staff to effectively utilize the chosen modality?
+Is there adequate technical expertise and capacity to successfully deploy the selected modality? - o Political environment: Is the modality permitted and/or acceptable to relevant authorities?